TomasVojacek/mergo/README.md

 Warning: if you map a struct to map, it won't do it recursively.
 Don't expect Mergo to map struct members of your struct as `map[string]interface{}`.
 They will be just assigned as values.

 More information and examples in [godoc documentation](http://godoc.org/github.com/imdario/mergo).
+### Pointers (changed from original mergo)
+*bool false is valid value and is copied all other pointer types are referenced and referenced value checked for 0 (original behavior of mergo)
 ### Nice example

 ```go